Nongshāba: Representations in Meitei dress

 Women wearing Ningkham samjin dress representing Nongshaba.

 The ningkham samjin costume worn by dancers represents Nongshaba.
 The samjin is an elaborate, tall, pointed headdress decorated with needlework with tassels and the ningkham is a triangular wrapper with an appliquéd border worn around the waist.
 The shape of the samjin is said represent Nongshaba's horned head, and his ears are represented by fan like frills on each side.
 The ningkham represents the tail of Nongshaba.
 Nongshaba's patterend body is represented by the wearing of the khamen chatpa loincloth and his beard by a long strip of a decorative fabric hanging loosely on the chest.

 In Bangladesh

 Meitei kings constructed many temples dedicated to Meitei deities in Bangladesh, among which a shrine dedicated to Nongshaba was a notable one.
 In the Manipuri Rajbari in Lama Bazar of Bangladesh, there is a temple of Nongshaba, alongside temples of Pakhangba and Goddess Yumjao Leima.
 The Temple's facade faces south, and its ground plan is square, covering an area of 10m^{2}.

 Namesakes

-On the 15th of December 2015 in Imphal, a fortnightly magazine named Nongsaba was launched under the motto "Journalism for change".
+On 15 December 2015 in Imphal, a fortnightly magazine named Nongsaba was launched under the motto "Journalism for change".
 The publication focuses on the socio-political, economy, education, unemployment, art and culture, science, sports, beauty, health, entertainment, etc.